Lisburn railway station: Train Services

+Bus Services

+Buses depart from the road outside the station entrance.
+This stop is served by Ulsterbus, which provides routes to locations such as Belfast, Lisburn City Centre, and Derriaghy.

 Former services

 Until 2003, Lisburn was also a stop on the Belfast-Derry railway line.
 However, in 2001, the Bleach Green route (via Mossley and Templepatrick) was re-opened, after being closed in 1978.
-This provided a faster route for Derry Line trains than the Lisburn-Antrim line.
-A skeleton service was operated on this line until 2003, when passenger services were withdrawn.
+This provided a faster route for Derry~Londonderry Line trains than the Lisburn-Antrim line.
+A skeleton service was operated on this line until 2003 when passenger services were withdrawn.

-The other reason why the line was cut was because of the congestion on the route which caused considerable problems with the Enterprise Service for over 20 years.
+The other reason the line was cut was because of the congestion on the route, which caused considerable problems with the Enterprise Service for over 20 years.
 The line itself is still maintained for rolling stock transfers and emergency diversions.